dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q09.md

 # BEGIN PROB

-(1 point) Your first guess for today's Stringle has six distinct letters.
+Your first guess for today's Stringle has six distinct letters.
 There are $3^6$ possible colored feedback sequences for this first guess, since each of the six letters could be colored one of three
 colors: green, yellow, or gray.
 How many of the $3^6$ possible feedback